adaltas/node-hbase/readme.md

 |_|   |_|\___/ \____|_____)  |_|   |_|______/\_____(___/|_____)
 </pre>

 Node HBase is a Node.JS client for HBase server.
 It use the Rest API (Stargate) to communicate with HBase.
-Currently, the data exchange format is JSON (but protocol buffer could follow).
+Currently, all the API is implemented and the data exchange format is JSON (but protocol buffer could follow).

 Features include
 -   Intuitive API following HBase naming conventions